-Benefits Chart
+Medical Benefits Chart

-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
+Services that are covered for you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

-There is no coinsurance. copayment, or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following with chronic low back pain.

-For the purpose of this benefit, chronic low back pain is defined as:

-- Lasting 12 weeks or longer;

-- Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease);

-- Not associated with surgery; and

-- Not associated with pregnancy.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); Not associated with surgery; and Not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
+No Depending on your level of income and Medicaid eligibility, you pay 0% or 20% for Medicare-covered acupuncture visits for chronic low back pain.
+There is no coinsurance, copayment or deductible for the extra acupuncture services that are covered for other health conditions Authorization is not required. more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.

-In addition to the 12 acupuncture visits for chronic lower back pain, you are also covered for an additional 12 acupuncture visits every year for other health needs.
+In addition, you are covered for up to 12 acupuncture visits for other health conditions that are not included in the Medicare benefit described above. (continued on next page)

-There is no coinsurance, copayment, or deductible for acupuncture services.
+Services that are covered for you What you must pay when you get these services Acupuncture (continued) Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: A masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, A current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.